-The incoming and outgoing connection lines (approximately 1,000 feet in length) that connect the switchyard to the Sunrise Powerlink would be constructed, owned, and operated by SDG&E. As with the high-voltage substation, the switchyard would also provide interconnection for the Torrey Wind Project currently under consideration by the County.
+As with the high-voltage substation, the switchyard would also provide interconnection for the proposed Torrey Wind Project, a separate project proposed within the Boulder Brush Boundary area currently under consideration by the County.
 If both the Torrey Wind Project and the Project are approved, using the switchyard for both projects would reduce the overall environmental impacts of the two wind projects.
 If only the Project is approved, the switchyard would be constructed to serve only the Project.
 Similarly, if only the Torrey Wind Project is approved, the switchyard would be built to serve only the Torrey Wind Project.